melaniehoff/folderpoetry/README.md

         - From the command line, if we have navigated to the Desktop folder but try to perform an action on a file that’s inside your home directory, this would not work.
 You would have to navigate to the home directory by navigating your file path.

-## File and Folder Naming
-- All lowercase
-- No spaces

 # Commands, codes, spells
 ## [Spreadsheet of commands](https://docs.google.com/spreadsheets/d/1VtF7BntVRdvL0azrGw_ymGofPOtIGq1-UESBK2WXK2U/edit#gid=0)